ainsleyCrawford/Mathematics/README.md

                                                                         O                     O   O   O
                                                                                                 O   O
                                                                                                   O
 *Figure 3: The first six pentagonal numbers represented diagrammatically.
 The leftmost vertex is shared.*
+Some analysis reveals that the additional number of dots increases by three with each subsequent increase between pentagonal number iterations.
 ### Logic
 ## Hexagonal Numbers
 ### Description